Martin Garrix: 2017: Residency, modelling, legal victory and collaborations

 At the Tomorrowland 2017 festival, Garrix debuted his YTRAM alias, which spells "Marty" backwards.
 He also premiered the song "So Far Away", a collaboration with French DJ David Guetta, who joined him on stage to perform it, as well as his first solo track in over a year, "Pizza", which received an official release on 25 August 2017.

-Garrix was listed in Forbes World's Highest-Paid DJs 2017 ranking with earnings of $19.5 million for 12 months prior to June 2017.
+Garrix was listed in Forbes World's Highest-Paid DJs 2017 ranking with earnings of $19.5 million for the 12 months prior to June 2017.

 Details of Garrix's collaborative unreleased song with Ed Sheeran, titled "Replay Rewind" or alternately, "Rewind, Repeat It", was published on ASCAP with Sony and BDI listed as the publishers of the song.
 The track was not officially released.
 The song was premiered at the 2015 Ultra Music Festival in Miami and is regularly played by Garrix at music festivals.

-On 20 September 2017, a Dutch judge ruled in favor of Garrix who regained the rights to his music that were previously signed to Spinnin' Records and MusicAllStars, to have his contract permanently terminated.
+On 20 September 2017, a Dutch judge ruled in favour of Garrix who regained the rights to his music that were previously signed to Spinnin' Records and MusicAllStars, to have his contract permanently terminated.
 Garrix, who demanded €3.7 million from Spinnin' and €650,000 from MusicAllStars, said "All of (their) claims have been rejected by the court.
 The only remaining question is the amount to be repaid (to Garrix)."

 On 15 October 2017, Martin Garrix, under the alias GRX, collaborated again with Brooks to release the song "Boomerang".
 On 20 October, Garrix alongside Russian DJ's Matisse & Sadko release the song "Forever".
 In December 2017, he released "So Far Away" with David Guetta, featuring Romy Dya and Jamie Scott.
 British singer Ellie Goulding was originally supposed to be featured on the song but her label prevented the release after it was previewed by Garrix at his Tomorrowland set.